-Drop off begins at 7:25am for both the Upper and Lower School.
+Drop off begins at 7:15am for both the Upper and Lower School.
 Beginning in the month of September, the Upper School will begin half an hour tutoring sessions before school.

-Students will not be allowed to wander in the halls or in the courtyard but must go directly to either the gym or their classroom for tutoring.
+Students will not be allowed to wander in the halls but must go directly to either the gym/courtyard or their classroom for tutoring.